Yoast/wordpress-seo/readme.txt

 Other:

 * Adds the `'wpseo_enable_editor_features_' . $post_type` filter to allow users to show the Yoast SEO metabox on non-public post types if these are accessible.
 Props to [jondcampbell](https://github.com/jondcampbell).

-= 16.1.1 =
-Release Date: April 6th, 2021

-Bugfixes:

-* Fixes a bug where a fatal error would be thrown when creating a new Elementor template or editing an existing one.

-= 16.1 =
-Release Date: April 6th, 2021

-Yoast SEO 16.1 is out today!
-It features several enhancements and fixes that make the plugin chug along nicely.
-Happy updating!
-Read more about what’s new in Yoast SEO 16.1 in [our release post](https://yoa.st/release-16-1)!

-Enhancements:

-* Improves the performance of the SEO data indexing process by optimizing the queries used for fetching unindexed objects.
-* Adds your OpenGraph or Twitter image as the main image in Schema when they're set.
-* Adds `contentUrl` to the schema image output.
-* Improves the performance of the post indexing.
-Props to [Ovidiu Liuta](https://github.com/ovidiul).
-* Improves the URL in the Google preview when in the desktop mode.
-* Improves the performance of loading the person & organization logo in Schema.
-* Improves the performance by optimizing several calls to WP path and basename functions by using already defined and calculated constants.
-* Removes the keyphrase highlighting in the mobile meta description to reflect new Google behavior.

-Bugfixes:

-* Fixes a bug where the analysis highlight button would be visible in our Elementor integration even though we don't support it.
-* Fixes a bug where a warning was shown on the Features settings page when running the plugin on PHP 8.0.
-* Fixes a bug where a warning was shown on the Integrations settings page when running the plugin on PHP 8.0.
-* Fixes a bug where, on a multisite installation, enabling/disabling auto-updates for Yoast SEO would not automatically enable/disable auto-updates for Yoast SEO Premium and the other Yoast add-ons.
-* Fixes a bug where the breadcrumbs aren't updated properly when editing a post via the quick edit.
-* Fixes a bug where the rewrite rules would not always be flushed on plugin activation.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).